-The first truck driving songs date all the back to the 50s, but it wasn't until the 60s that the trucker sub-genre started to come into its own.
-Songs of country’s most famous stars have made contributions to the subgenre, while others (like The Road Hammers) seem to do nothing but sing about trucking.
-Here are the 10 best truck driving songs.
+The first country tunes about trucking date all the way back to at least the '50s, but it wasn't until the '60s that the American trucker sub-genre started to come into its own.
+Some of country music's most famous stars have made contributions to the subgenre, while others (like The Road Hammers) seem to do nothing but sing about trucking.

-10. "Girl on the Billboard” – Del Reeves
+10. "Girl on the Billboard," Del Reeves

-9. "Phantom 309” – Red Sovine
+9. "Phantom 309," Red Sovine

-6. "Me & Bobby McGee” – Roger Miller
+6. "Me & Bobby McGee," Roger Miller

 When Miller picks Bobby up on the side of the highway, it will change his life as a trucker forever.
 Together they share stories and beer as they head towards California.
 However, because no truck driving song can ever end happy, Bobby leaves him by the end of the song, preferring to settle down than spend the rest of her life on the road.

-3. "Roll On (Eighteen Wheeler)” – Alabama
+3. "Roll On (Eighteen Wheeler)," Alabama

 In its lyrics, a trucker is coming home to his wife and kids when his rig jackknifes in a blizzard.
-However, at the end of the song the family receives a call from the trucker, saying he'll be home, and tells them to keep rolling on.
+However, at the end of the song, the family receives a call from the trucker, saying he'll be home, and tells them to keep rolling on.

-2. "Six Days on the Road” – Dave Dudley
+2. "Six Days on the Road," Dave Dudley

-1. "East Bound and Down” – Jerry Reed
+1. "East Bound and Down," Jerry Reed

-Written and recorded for the movie Smokey and the Bandit, the song has since taken on a life of its own.
-It spent 16 weeks on the Billboard charts back in 1977 peaking at No. 2.
+Written and recorded for the blockbuster movie Smokey and the Bandit, the song has since taken on a life of its own.
+It spent 16 weeks on the Billboard country charts back in 1977, peaking at No. 2.